uselagoon/lagoon/docs/interacting/rbac.md

 The owner role can do everything within a group and its associated projects.
 They can add and manage users of a group.
 Be careful with this role, as it can delete projects and production environments!

+!!!
+Danger "IMPORTANT"
+    If a user has this role in a group that is within the scope of an organization, this role's ability to manage that group's users is removed.
+Only organization owners or admins can manage groups and their users.

 #### Maintainer

 The maintainer role can do everything within a group and its associated projects except deleting the project itself or the production environment.
 They can add and manage users of a group.